-On May 10, 2005, our subsidiary Teekay LNG Partners L.P.
-(NYSE: TGP) (or Teekay LNG) sold as part of an initial public offering 6.9 million of its common units at \$22.00 per unit for net proceeds of \$135.7 million.
-In November 2005, Teekay LNG completed a follow-on public offering of 4.6 million common units at a price of \$27.40 per unit, for net proceeds of \$120.0 million.
 During May 2007, Teekay LNG Partners L.P. completed a follow-on public offering of an additional 2.3 million of its common units at a price of \$38.13 per unit, for net proceeds of \$84.2 million.
-We own a 67.8% interest in Teekay LNG, including its 2% general partner interest.
+During April 2008, Teekay LNG completed a follow-on public offering of an additional 5.0 million of its common units at a price of \$28.75 per unit, for net proceeds of \$137.6 million.
+Subsequently the underwriters exercised their over-allotment option and purchased 375,000 common units resulting in an additional \$10.8 million in gross proceeds to Teekay LNG.
+Concurrently with the public offering, we acquired 1.74 million common units of Teekay LNG at the same public offering price for a total cost of \$50.0 million.
+During March 2009, Teekay LNG completed a follow-on public offering of 4.0 million common units at a price of \$17.60 per unit, for gross proceeds of approximately \$70.4 million.
+Teekay LNG used the total net proceeds from the offerings to prepay amounts outstanding on two of its revolving credit facilities.
+As a result of the above transactions, we own a 53.0% interest in Teekay LNG, including its 2% general partner interest.
 Please read Item 18 - Financial Statements: Note 5 - Public Offerings.